Thame: Social and economic history

-In the 18th century many of the buildings in the boat-shaped High Street were re-faced with modern facades built of locally produced salt glazed bricks.
-Late in the 18th century John Wesley preached in Thame.
-The congregation on that occasion was so large that the floor of the building gave way, and the crowd fell to the lower floor.
+In the 18th century, many of the buildings in the boat-shaped High Street were refaced with modern facades, built of locally produced salt glazed bricks.
+Late in the 18th century, John Wesley preached in Thame.
+The congregation on that occasion was so large that the floor of the building gave way and the crowd fell to the lower floor.

-By 1813 Thame had a workhouse in Wellington Street.
-In 1826 John Boddington, a miller who had been the proprietor of Thame Mill, became master of the workhouse.
-In 1831 his son, also John Boddington, became a clerk at Strangeways Brewery in Manchester.
+By 1813, Thame had a workhouse in Wellington Street.
+In 1826, John Boddington, a miller who had been the proprietor of Thame Mill, became master of the workhouse.
+In 1831, his son, also John Boddington, became a clerk at Strangeways Brewery in Manchester.
 A younger son, Henry Boddington, who had been born at Thame Mill in 1813, followed his brother and joined the same brewery in 1832.
 Henry became a partner in the business in 1847 and sole proprietor in 1853, after which its beers were called Boddingtons.
-In April 2011 the Oxfordshire Blue Plaques Board unveiled a blue plaque at the address of the former workhouse commemorating its association with Henry Boddington.
+In April 2011, the Oxfordshire Blue Plaques Board unveiled a blue plaque at the address of the former workhouse commemorating its association with Henry Boddington.